eberharf/cfl/docs/source/SETUP.md

 jupyter notebook
 ```

 Open one the notebook.
 Select `cfl-env` as the kernel if prompted.
-Run the first few code blocks in the notebook.
-If the import statements in the notebook can be run without errors, then setup has been successful!
+Run the first
+few code blocks in the notebook.
+If the import statements in the notebook can be
+run without errors, then setup has been successful!

+### Troubleshooting

+1. "No matching distribution found for tensorflow>=2.4.0"

+Check that you are using a version of Python that is supported by the current
+version of Tensorflow
+(see https://www.tensorflow.org/install).
+If not, upgrade/downgrade your Python
+version to fit.